robocorp/working-with-java/README.md

 Java applications.
 Especially concentrating on Java application element structure and building locators that work.

+Direct [link](#using-robocorp-java-assistant-to-inspect-java-application) to the Java assistant window description.

 Recent ``rpaframework`` have included improvements on how to interact with Java application information.
 It is now possible for example to iterate through Java structures although improvements on the library part are still going to be improved in the future releases.

 The locator for each element of the application can be using `View locator Tree` button.